PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_fb_refactor8.md

 merely because they call the same sorter: their predecessors, guards, and validation successors differ.
 Continue with coherent commits and pushes only;
 never create, update, or reopen a pull request.

+## Terminal topology/layout validation characterization

+The fallback and primary terminal paths both contained the exact sequence `topological sort → layout annotation validation → validation metadata set/pop → ModelIR finalization`.
+The validator is pure; the surrounding lowerer block owns the metadata update.
+The characterization contract fixed both complete boundaries and a graph that exercises operator reordering and one rank/layout diagnostic.
+It passed as `2 passed in 0.51s` and was committed and pushed as `400071a7` before implementation.

+## Terminal topology/layout validation implementation checkpoint

+`passes/topology_layout_validation.py` now owns the duplicated terminal invariant boundary. `run_topology_layout_validation()` performs the unchanged sort and validation, writes or clears `logical_layout_validation_errors`, and returns only:

+- `reordered_operators`;
+- `cycle_detected`;
+- `layout_validation_errors`.

+The full error list remains solely in ModelIR metadata.
+The fallback and primary call sites retain compact phase-local results immediately before their unchanged `_finalize_model_ir(...)` returns.
+The lowerer no longer imports the layout validator directly.
+Cycle handling and stale-error clearing are covered explicitly.

+Validation completed sequentially under core-only `uv`:

+- dedicated boundary/effect/cycle contract: `3 passed`;
+- affected fallback, terminal, shape, and topology contracts:
+  `117 passed in 2.68s`;
+- lowerer architecture contracts: `258 passed in 16.94s`;
+- direct-builder topology/reconciliation selection:
+  `17 passed, 724 deselected in 0.60s`.

+No real-model conversion was needed for this differentially equivalent ownership extraction.
+Five raw sort-only boundaries remain:

+1. fallback after placeholder-MatMul restoration;
+2. fallback after the late Conv/Concat/binary repair family;
+3. the primary post-lowering baseline sort;
+4. the guarded no-layout safe-reduction sequence;
+5. final placeholder-MatMul restoration.

+On resume, audit the two unconditional fallback-wide sorts first.
+Determine which preceding repairs can actually mutate operator order and whether one of the sorts is redundant; do not remove or guard a traversal without a differential test proving identical operator order and downstream behavior.
+Continue with coherent commits and pushes only; never create, update, or reopen a pull request.